Abdul-Malik al-Houthi: Personal life

-Al-Houthi was born in Saada, northern Yemen, into the Houthi tribe in 1982.
-Some sources state that he was born on 22 May 1979.
-He follows the Zaidiyyah branch of Shia Islam.
-His father, Badreddin, was a religious scholar of Yemen's minority Zaydi Shia sect.
-Abdul-Malik was the youngest among his eight brothers.
+Al-Houthi was born in Saada Governorate, Yemen Arab Republic, into the Houthi tribe on 22 May 1979.
+He is a Zaydi Shia Muslim.
+His father, Badreddin al-Houthi, was a religious scholar of Yemen's minority Zaydi sect.
+Abdul-Malik is the youngest among his eight brothers.
 His older brother, Hussein, was politically active and a member of the parliament of Yemen, as well as being a prominent critic of the former President of Yemen, Ali Abdullah Saleh.
-Hussein founded the Houthi movement to promote Zaidi thought, rise against the oppressors ruling Yemen, and to provide educational and social services.
-After Hussein was killed, Abdul-Malik succeeded him by taking control of the movement.
+Hussein founded the Houthi movement to promote Zaidi thought, "rise against the oppressors ruling Yemen", and to provide educational and social services.
+After Hussein was killed, Abdul-Malik succeeded him by taking control of the Houthi movement.

 Political activity

 Abdul-Malik al-Houthi criticized the Yemeni government for maintaining a status quo in the country, which he said had plunged people into poverty, and accused the government of marginalizing the Zaidi community.
-The Yemeni government of president Ali Abdullah Saleh accused al-Houthi's group of trying to reestablish the "clerical imamate" (Shia Islamic government), which al-Houthi denied.
+The Yemeni government of president Ali Abdullah Saleh accused al-Houthi's group of trying to reestablish the "clerical imamate", which al-Houthi denied.

 Al-Houthi was reported to have been badly injured during an air raid in December 2009, a claim denied by a spokesman.
 On 26 December 2009, two days after a heavy air strike from the Royal Saudi Air Force, it was claimed that Al-Houthi had been killed.
 However, the claim was refuted by the Houthis, who then released video evidence showing he was alive.

-Al-Houthi addressed the nation on Yemen TV in a late-night speech on 20 January 2015, after troops loyal to him seized the presidential palace and attacked the private residence of president Abd Rabbuh Mansur Hadi in Sana'a.
+Al-Houthi addressed the nation on Yemen TV in a late-night speech on 20 January 2015, after troops loyal to him seized the presidential palace and attacked the private residence of president Abdrabbuh Mansur Hadi in Sana'a.
 He demanded Hadi implement reforms giving the Houthi movement more control over the government.
 Although it was initially reported that Hadi conceded to al-Houthi's demands, the president resigned from office on 22 January, saying the political process had "reached a dead end".
 The UN Security Council then imposed sanctions on al-Houthi.
-He was praised by Iranian conservative politician Mohsen Rezaei, in a statement of moral support and defense of "real Islamic awakening".
+He was praised by Iranian conservative politician Mohsen Rezaee, in a statement of moral support and defense of "real Islamic awakening".

 During the bombing of the Sanaa airport by Saudi-led coalition warplanes in 2015, missiles pounded al-Houthi's hometown of Marran.

-According to the Guardian News agency, more than 40 Saudi officers have been trained at prestigious British military colleges since the Saudi intervention in Yemen started.
-This officers mostly trained at Sandhurst, the RAF’s school at Cranwell and the Royal Naval College in Dartmouth since 2015.
-The MoD refused to state the earned money from the Saudi contracts, because it could influence Britain's relations with the Saudis.